The safety of our clients and staff is always The Jewish Board’s top priority.

 - Expanding our telehealth services.
 To learn more, please contact us during business hours at our toll-free hotline: 1.844.ONE.CALL (1.844.663.2255).

 - Educating our clients and staff.
-We are sharing materials about infection control to make sure our staff and clients are practicing good hygiene.
+We are sharing materials about infection control and vaccines to make sure our staff and clients are in a safe environment.

 - Enhancing cleaning protocols.
 We have increased the frequency of cleaning and disinfection at our offices, clinics, and residences.

-- Limiting non-essential large meetings and events.
-When feasible, we are recommending staff use technology to connect, in place of face-to-face meetings.
+- Limiting non-essential meetings and events.
+When feasible, we are recommending staff and clients use technology to connect instead of meeting face-to-face, and when meeting in person to wear masks and follow social distancing guidelines.

 on coping with severe medical issues